jcavieresg/htps/README.md

 # Htps
 ### Efficient spatial interpolation using R

-This repository contain a reproducible example of the article "Efficient estimation for a smoothing thin plate spline in a two-dimensional space".
+This repository contains a reproducible example of the article "Efficient estimation for a smoothing thin plate spline in a two-dimensional space".
 For this, do the following:

 1. Download all the folders of this repository (folders **r\_codes** and **htps**).
 2. Copy a and paste the folder **htps** in your <ins>desktop</ins>